serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### UseAzureManagedIdentity

+> **OBSOLETE:** For Azure Active Directory authentication use the support built into the Microsoft.Data.SqlClient.
+See [Using Azure Active Directory authentication with SqlClient](https://docs.microsoft.com/en-us/sql/connect/ado-net/sql/azure-active-directory-authentication?view=sql-server-ver15#using-active-directory-managed-identity-authentication)

 A flag specifiying to use Azure Managed Identities for authenticating with an Azure SQL server.
 It defaults to `false`.
 If enabled the property `AzureServiceTokenProviderResource` must be set as well.

 **IMPORTANT:** Azure Managed Identities is only supported for the target frameworks .NET Framework 4.7.2+ and .NET Core 2.2+.
 Setting this to `true` when targeting a different framework results in an exception.